 Children are very sensitive, and as such it’s important to keep a close eye on them.
 They may show signs of regressing and may return to a simpler time in their young lives.
 What’s Your Grief recommends, “If you begin to notice problems or shifts in a child’s activities, make sure to try to create a sense of order in their lives.
 Shifts will occur, but helping a child feel safe and secure in their habits and lives is a top priority.”
 Signs of regression could include bed wetting, thumb sucking and even a refusal to speak.

 Children caught in the middle of even the friendliest divorce are still children that are going through some very deep emotions.
-They may be questioning everything that they thought they knew about their lives.
+Even further distress can occur to children if serious domestic violence led to a restraining order between spouses.
+Regardless of the circumstances, your child may be questioning everything that they thought they knew about their lives after their parent’s divorce.
 They may be blaming themselves and wondering how they can fix things.
 It is important to reassure your children that the divorce will make Mommy and Daddy better people in the long run and that it had nothing to do with them.
 If there is going to be a move, it is important to explain the reasons to children because they have just lost their family and now their home.
 It can be extra difficult for children in situations where one parent stays in the area and the other one doesn’t.

 This very scenario occurred in my family after going through child custody court proceedings.
 In fact, it was worse than I ever imagined.
 It wasn’t until a few years after court that my oldest child went through a mental health survey while in his high school gym class.
 It was at this point that I learned of my son’s thoughts of suicide over all the stress of knowing that his Mother and Father were in court and fighting over visitation time.
 He did not want to be the reason for any upset we had.
 So, it’s very important to talk to your children about the situation and reassure them that there is nothing wrong with them.
 They are not to blame for anything!